Commencement

 Information for Faculty and Staff

-To wish graduates well, Faculty and Staff are encouraged to line the processional route in John Lance Arena during Commencement.
+To wish graduates well, Faculty and Staff are encouraged to attend Commencement and participate in the processional.

 1. Faculty/staff participating in the processional should enter through the Weede/Plaster Center Breezeway and go directly to 110 Weede to assemble.
 (Parking will be available in the Plaster Center lot and will NOT require a permit.)